Date: 26 Sep 19

-Istanbul it Turkey's most populated city and the countries financial hub.
+Istanbul is Turkey's most populated city and the countries financial hub.
 Istanbul is located close to the North-Western border of this hugely vast country and is the only city in the world which sits across two different continents.
 Easily accessible to fly to from most major cities around Europe, it is a popular destination for those looking for a short getaway.

 The Asia side is classified as the oldest Industrial side, with buzzing bars, clubs and restaurants.
 On the European side lies the magnificent Blue Mosque, Hagia Sophia Mosque and museum, and wonderful architect that dates back to the 16th century.

 Istanbul is growing as a popular destination for Tourists not just for it's history, but also for it's delicious Turkish food, coffee and hammam spas.
-We travelled to Istanbul in 2019 and absolutely can not wait to return!
+We traveled to Istanbul in 2019 and absolutely can not wait to return!

 Turkish money is called Lira.
 10 Lira roughly equals: